mr-bt/manager.README/README.md

 * Customers NPS is high.
 * I make as few decisions as possible.
 Still, not a democracy.
 * Teams are autonomous, self-organised and ultimately self-directed.
-* Teams health, efficiency and effectiveness is high.
+* Teams health, efficiency and effectiveness, is high.
 * We work as one team, delivering on time and with high quality.
 * ICs and teams impact, development and growth is notable, quarter over quarter.
 * Everyone well-being is high.